I didn't live in a "city" until I was 26... and now I'm living in another! I love it! =)

 After 3 years of being a poor social worker (the work I loved, the pay I didn't), I decided it was time to go back to school and get my Master's!
 After weighing my options (school far away from home, or school in a different country that is only an 8-hour drive from home) I decided to try my luck in British Columbia, Canada.

-Surrey, BC while attending Simon Fraser University in Burnaby, BC.
+For a year I lived in Surrey, BC while attending Simon Fraser University in Burnaby, BC.
 However, as the final component of my work toward my Masters degree in Criminology I have moved back to the states to complete an internship at an Independent Living Program for youth leaving the foster care system.

 Here is the story of my adventures as a graduate student in a "foreign" country as well as my current work back in the states.